department-of-veterans-affairs/vets-website/content/pages/education/work-learn/workstudy.md

 template: 4-action-page-pending
 ---

-If you are a full-time or three-quarter-time college, vocational, or professional student using VA education benefits, you may be eligible to earn money while you go to school through the VA's work-study program.
+If you are a full-time or three-quarter-time college, vocational, or professional student using VA education benefits, you may qualify to earn money while you go to school through our work-study program.

 <div class="call-out" markdown="1">